cuplsensor/cuplcodec/docs/specification/impl.rst

    :status: complete
    :links: CODEC_FEAT_12

-   The NDEF message and its circular buffer are initialised with :cpp:func:`sample_init`.
+   The NDEF message and its circular buffer are initialised with :cpp:func:`enc_init`.
 Given there are no samples in the circular buffer, the endstop and cursor are omitted.
 All demis are set to MDaW (all zeroes).